metal-sn/SESNtemple/MeanSpec/README.md

-This directory contains all average spectra and standard deviation spectra of Stripped-Envelope SNe (SESN) from [Liu et al. (2016)](http://adsabs.harvard.edu/abs/2015arXiv151008049L), and [Modjaz et al. (2016)](http://adsabs.harvard.edu/abs/2015arXiv150907124M).
-Average spectra and standard deviation spectra can be used to quantify SN diversity, determine if a new transient is a novel type of explosion, and so on.
-See the README file in the folder for details of average spectra.
+This directory contains all mean spectra and standard deviation spectra of Stripped-Envelope SNe (SESN) from [Liu et al. (2016)](http://adsabs.harvard.edu/abs/2015arXiv151008049L), and [Modjaz et al. (2016)](http://adsabs.harvard.edu/abs/2015arXiv150907124M), inlcuding those not shown in plots.
+Mean spectra and standard deviation spectra can be used to quantify SN diversity, determine if a new transient is a novel type of explosion, and so on.

-The average spectra are constructed using code from [Blondin & Tonry 2007](http://adsabs.harvard.edu/abs/2007ApJ...666.1024B) and from  [Liu et al. (2016)](http://adsabs.harvard.edu/abs/2015arXiv151008049L).
+This directory has 4 sub-directories, ordered by subtype: SN IIb, Ib, Ic and Ic-bl.
+In each of those subdirectories, there are 2 sub-subdirectories ordered by the spectral inclusion method (see below).

 #### Name Convention: